 The only wallpaper was in the second large bedroom upstairs and it was very yellow and everywhere.
 There was a washbasin upstairs but no bathroom.
-Downstairs there was a WC and off the kitchen (painted hospital green) was a sit up and beg bath and another washbasin.
-The dining room was across a passage which had a door to the terrace, and from there you crossed the hall to the lounge.
-Oh and downstairs off the lounge were a further four bedrooms, two with basins.
-Beneath the dining room the vaulted cellar contained some well used wine racks – but no bottles!
+Downstairs there was a WC and off the kitchen (painted hospital green) was a sit-up and beg bath and another washbasin.
+The dining room was across a passage that had a door to the terrace, and from there you crossed the hall to the lounge.
+Oh, and downstairs, off the lounge, were a further four bedrooms, two with basins.
+Beneath the dining room, the vaulted cellar contained some well-used wine racks – but no bottles!

 What springs to mind when someone says ‘typical French village’ to you?
 Yep.
 That sums it up:

-After walking around we returned to La Chartre to eat and sleep and decide what we were going to do.
+After walking around, we returned to La Chartre to eat and sleep and decide what we were going to do.
 No prizes for guessing what we discussed over dinner in the lovely Relais de Ronsard restaurant of the hotel – and it continued nearly all through the night.
-By daybreak we knew that if we weren’t going to pursue this property, we were never going to commit ourselves to buying in France.
-With great self restraint we waited until 10.00am to ring the agent.
-He didn’t seem to pleased to hear from us at first – after all it was Saturday morning – but when he realised that we were in earnest, he rallied, and by 2.00pm we were back on the square to meet him for a second viewing, and then the vendor at 3.00pm…
+By daybreak, we knew that if we weren’t going to pursue this property, we were never going to commit ourselves to buying in France.
+With great self-restraint, we waited until 10.00 am to ring the agent.
+He didn’t seem too pleased to hear from us at first – after all, it was Saturday morning – but when he realised that we were in earnest, he rallied, and by 2.00 pm we were back on the square to meet him for a second viewing, and then the vendor at 3.00 pm…

 Holding our breath we entered the old house for the second time.
 Would it still enchant us?
 Would we see the problems as surmountable?
 Would any unforeseen snags emerge from our first encounter with the owner?

 The moment arrived to meet and shake hands!
-Our “enchantés, Madame” collided in mid air with her “pleased to meet you”, and we all laughed in relief.
-And so it went on, a constant stream of French, English, gestures and smiles.
+Our “enchantés, Madame” collided in mid-air with her “pleased to meet you”, and we all laughed in relief.
+And so it went on, a constant stream of French and English, gestures, and smiles.
 She told us the history of the property, how the two houses came to be owned by her family, and her decision to move to La Chartre.
-We told her of our quest, that we felt we had found the place we were looking for, and that we were very excited – and, to cut a long story short, that effectively was that.
+We told her of our quest, that we felt we had found the place we were looking for, and that we were very excited about buying a French property – and, to cut a long story short, that effectively was that.
 The agent undertook to start the legal matters moving and to send us the papers to sign.
 We shook hands and promised to keep in touch with the vendor as well as the agent, and reluctantly made our way back to the hotel.
 We celebrated in the Relais de Ronsard but it all seemed like a dream.
 Had we really done it?
 Would she have second thoughts about selling?
 How would the legal side go?
 When would we be here again?